 Owning a BTL property means the landlord’s asset will potentially rise in value over the long-term in line with national house price increases.
 If the landlord decides to sell the property, the market value of the house could be a lot higher than when initially purchased.
 Therefore, generating an increase in capital growth.

-Over the last ten years, the average UK property prices has grown from £169,866 to £255,535 (July 2011 vs 2021).
-That’s a 50% increase – an impressive capital growth.
-If a landlord had bought a buy to let property in 2011 and sold in 2021, they would have made a profit on the sale of the asset, on top of regular rental payments.
+Over the last ten years or so, the average UK property prices has grown from £169,866 to £278,000 (July 2011 vs March 2022).
+That’s more than a 50% increase – an impressive capital growth.
+If a landlord had bought a buy-to-let property in 2011 and sold in 2022, they would have made a profit on the sale of the asset, on top of regular rental payments.
 This can provide landlords with the opportunity to pay off any existing debt on the asset.

 Source: Office for National Statistics

 However, any increase on property will be subject to Capital Gains Tax.
 This tax will vary from person to person.
-To understand more about different charges relating to Capital Gains Tax, please read the government guidelines here.
+To understand more about different charges relating to Capital Gains Tax, please read the government guidelines.

 The pandemic has changed what tenants want from a rental home.
 We recently conducted our own survey which uncovers how landlords have fared during the pandemic over the last 18 months and provided an insight into how they intend to approach the upcoming year.

-Landlords are adapting to these challenges posed by COVID-19.
-As lockdown restrictions are lifting, commentators are confident demand for rental properties will continue to increase.
+Landlords are adapting to these challenges post-COVID.
+After lockdown restrictions lifted, commentators were confident that demand for rental properties will continue to increase.
 There are also new property investment hotspots that prospective landlords need to be aware of.
-One element that has definitely become apart during Covid-19 is the ability to work from home.
-This has led to more tenants considering less expensive properties within cities commuter belts.
+One element that has emerged from Covid-19 is the ability to work from home.
+This has led to more tenants considering less expensive properties within commuter belts.
 Commuter towns generally offer tenants: